iZeaoGamer/Zector/major.md

 - Fixed /cpadmin from not working.
 - Added /hud - You can now turn off / on the hud at will.
 - Fixed custom potions effects from kicking you due to internal server error upon consuming.
+- Fixed inventory transaction issues, and still more to fix.
+If we can.
+Yes, this has to do with buying potions.
+- Updated the codes which relate to potions being stacked, rather than separated to full inventory issues because of too many potions; They stack, but transactions may be buggy.
+Though, we've fixed moving them, not dragging them.
+Since dragging is currently not implemented into custom potions, not sure if we ever will.
+But we'll always try to reimplement those.
+- Fixed transaction issues upon slot change without dragging the item.
+Since that's currently not implemented into the plugin.
+- Fixed usage being popped up and success message being popped up both at once when successfully executing /cpadmin <player> <potion>
+- Fix TPS issues when entering portals.
+(Yes, portals are currently buggy, which we plan to fix in the future.
+But again, portals never worked back on old void.
+So we may just leave it like that until we find some sort of proper implementation for nether and end portals in the future.
+- Fix /cpadmin from crashing the server if the player you're executing to isn't online and when executed from console.
+- Fix /cpadmin from giving you "Internal server error" if the player you're executing to isn't online and when executed from in-game.
+- Fix enchantments; This won't be like back on old void unfortunately due to the early stages of functionality, and not knowing whether or not "enchantments" worked back then.
+- Updated and improved "confirmed" feature before buying potions.
+(Nothing major, so minor that I won't display what had fixed.)
+- Fixed /wild from taking you too far, therefore glitching out.
+(Will be implementing World borders shortly.)